Pylons/akhet/docs/architecture.rst

 View arguments
 --------------

+The 'name', 'renderer' and 'permission' arguments described for ``@action`` can also be used with ``@view_config`` and ``config.add_view``.

-These can be specified in ``@action``, ``@view_config``, and ``config.add_view``.  ``config.add_route`` has counterparts to some of these, such as 'view_permission'.
+``config.add_route`` has counterparts to some of these such as 'view_permission'.

-view

-    A view callable (or asset spec).
-Useful only in ``config.add_view`` because the decorators already know the view.
+``config.add_view`` also accepts a 'view' arg which is a view callable or asset spec.
+This arg is not useful for the decorators which already know the view.

-name

-    The view name.
-With view handlers it's the same as the route's 'action', and by default is the same name as the view callable.
-In traversal it's used to look up a view by name.

-renderer

-    The name of a renderer or template (whose extension indicates the renderer).
-A renderer converts a view's return value into a Response.
-    Template renderers expect the view to return a dict.
-Non-template renderers include "json" which serializes the result to JSON, and "string" which calls ``str()`` on the result unless it's already a Unicode object.
-If you don't specify a renderer, the view must return a Response object itself (or any object having three particular attributes).
-The View can also return a Response object to bypass the renderer.
-HTTP errors such as HTTPNotFound also bypass the renderer.

-permission

-    A string permission name.
-This is discussed in the Authorization section below.

-wrapper

-    The name of another view which will be called after this view returns.
-This makes it possible to chain views together.
+The 'wrapper' arg can specify another view, which will be called when this view returns.
 (XXX Is this compatible with view handlers?)

 The request object
 ==================